rdemolgen/SavvySuite/README.md

 + -sv (number) - This changes the number of singular vectors that are removed for noise reduction.
 The default is 5.
 This must be less than the number of samples.
 + -minReads (number) - This sets the minimum number of reads that a genome chunk must have on average across the samples in order to be analysed.
 The default is 20.
 + -minProb (number) - This sets the greatest (lowest) probability that a single chunk can contribute to a CNV.
 The number is a phred score.
 This is the largest quality score that a very small CNV can have.
++ -chr (chromosome name) - This limits the analysis to just one chromosome - all reads outside that chromosome will be discarded.
 + -case - All samples listed after this option (until a -control option) are marked as case samples, and CNV calling will be performed on them.
 This is the default.
 + -control - All samples listed after this option (until a -case option) are marked as control samples, and CNV calling will not be performed on them.